Pororo623/Pororo623.github.io/README.md

 * Adobe Illustrator

 ## Status
-Project is: _tentatively finished_. and why?
+Project is: _tentatively finished_.

+It serves its main purpose, but possible adjustments: compatibility with mobile and varying screen sizes.